-- Broken, cracked or collapsed pipe – damaged pipes needing repair or replacement.
+- Broken, cracked or collapsed pipe – damaged pipes requiring repair or replacement.

 - Offset pipe – sewer pipes have become misaligned due to shifting soil, frozen ground, settling, etc.

-- Blockage – grease buildup or a foreign object is slowing down or blocking proper flow and/or cleaning of the line.
+- Blockage – grease buildup or a foreign object is restricting or prohibiting proper flow and/or cleaning of the line.

-- Corrosion – the pipe has decayed and/or broken down, causing sections to fall apart and restrict water flow.
+- Corrosion – the pipe has deteriorated and/or broken, causing sections to collapse and restrict water flow.

-- Bellied pipe – a section of the pipe has sunk due to the current state of the ground or soil, thus creating a valley that collects paper and waste.
+- Bellied pipe – a section of the pipe has sunk due to ground or soil conditions, creating a valley that collects paper and waste.

-- Leaking joints – the seals between pipes have broken, allowing water to escape into the area around the pipe.
+- Leaking joints – the seals between pipes have broken, allowing water to escape into the area surrounding the pipe.

-- Root infiltration – tree or shrub roots have invaded the sewer line, blocking normal clean up and/or roots have caused pipe damage.
+- Root infiltration – tree or shrub roots have invaded the sewer line, preventing normal cleaning and/or roots have damaged the pipe.